-- 5 The charity has power to do anything which is calculated to further its Object(s) or is conducive or incidental to doing so.
-In particular, the charity has power: - (1) to raise funds.
-In doing so, the charity must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations; - (2) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (3) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
-In exercising this power, the charity must comply as appropriate with sections 117 and 122 of the Charities Act 2011. - (4) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.
-The charity must comply as appropriate with sections 124 126 of the Charities Act 2011 if it wishes to mortgage land; - (5) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them;
+- 5. The charity has power to do anything which is calculated to further its Objects or is conducive or incidental to doing so.
+In particular, the charity has power: - 1) to establish, provide and assist in the provision of Local Citizens Advice services and outlets supplying a free, independent, confidential and impartial service of advice, information and counsel for the public; - 2) to raise funds.
+In doing so, the charity must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations; - 3) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - 4) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
+In exercising this power, the charity must comply as appropriate with sections 117 and 122 of the Charities Act 2011. - 5) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.
+The charity must comply as appropriate with sections 124 126 of the Charities Act 2011 if it wishes to mortgage land; - 6) to cooperate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them; - 7) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - 8) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity; - 9) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves;

-- (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity; - (8) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
-The charity may employ or remunerate a director only to the extent it is permitted to do so by article 7 and provided it complies with the conditions in that article; - (10) to: - (a) deposit or invest funds; - (b) employ a professional fund-manager; and - (c) arrange for the investments or other property of the charity to be held in the name of a nominee;

-in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000;

-- (11) to provide indemnity insurance for the directors in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011; - (12) to pay out of the funds of the charity the costs of forming and registering the charity both as a company and as a charity.
+- 10) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
+The charity may employ or remunerate a director only to the extent it is permitted to do so by article 7 and provided it complies with the conditions in that article: - 11) to: - (a) deposit or invest funds; - (b) employ a professional fund-manager; and - (c) arrange for the investments or other property of the charity to be held in the name of a nominee; in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000; - 12) to provide indemnity insurance for the directors in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011; - 13) to pay out of the funds of the charity the costs of forming and registering the charity both as a company and as a charity; - 14) to make grants to delivery partners for the delivery of the services which advance the charity's objects.

-Application of income and property
+Application of Income and property